 Building Your Defense Case

-The challenge with criminal assault cases is that police officers tend to show up at disputes, make arrests, and then ask questions later.
+The challenge with criminal assault cases is that police officers tend to make arrests and ask questions later.
 Law enforcement can’t play the role of judge and jury, so they use a broad brush when making arrests.

 Unfortunately, innocent people get caught up in criminal charges, forcing them to defend their reputation and fight for their freedom.
-In many cases, the victim of an assault is actually arrested as an offender, adding insult to injury.
+Over the years, Attorney Geller has worked with victims of assaults who were wrongly charged as perpetrators.

 Work with an Experienced Maryland Assault and Battery Defense Lawyer